B1tF8er/Bit.Logger/README.md

 # Bit.Logger.Js
-small logger module to write to the Javascript console
+Small logger module to write to the Javascript console